LaRS: Latent Reasoning Skills for Chain-of-Thought Reasoning: Introduction

+Rather than relying on LLMs, we introduce \textbf{La}tent \textbf{R}easoning \textbf{S}kill Discovery (\texttt{LaRS}), a new skill-based demonstration selection method.
+This approach learns skills as latent space representations of rationales through unsupervised learning.
+The essence of \method lies in a unique formulation for the generation of rationales, which we term the latent \emph{skill model}.
+This model, inspired by the principles of topic models~\cite{Xie2021AnEO}, conditions the generation of a rationale on both a given question and a latent variable, called a \emph{reasoning skill}.
+This latent variable embodies a high-level abstraction of the rationales, such as formats, equations, or knowledge.

+Under the skill model formulation, \method utilizes a Conditional Variational Auto-encoder (CVAE) to approximate the generation of rationales on a small dataset from the example bank.
+As a result, two probabilistic models can be learned concurrently: (1) a \emph{reasoning skill encoder} that maps an example to the actual reasoning skills demonstrated in the rationale; and (2) a \emph{reasoning policy} that predicts the reasoning skills required for a particular question.
+This method of learning through a CVAE, especially when applied to a small dataset from the example bank, is both cost-efficient and fast compared to \texttt{Skill-KNN}.
+Fig.~\ref{fig::rsd_overview} presents an overview of \texttt{LaRS}.
+In addition, Figure \ref{fig:clustering_small} shows the learned reasoning skill embedding (right) that effectively separates examples with different skill labels, while the off-the-shelf question embedding does not.

-The efficacy of \method is evaluated on four different benchmarks based on four backbone LLMs with varying scales.
-The method is also compared with reasonable baselines, including an oracle method that assumes access to ground truth rationales. \method achieves improvements of up to 6\% over non-oracle baselines with similar computational cost and also matches the oracle performance in almost half of the experiments.
-In summary, here are our major contributions: \begin{itemize} \item We introduce the latent skill model, a plausible formulation for CoT reasoning, and empirically verify its effectiveness through four sets of experiments. \item We propose \texttt{RSD}, a novel unsupervised demonstration selection approach for CoT prompting, which is both sample-efficient and LLM-agnostic. \item We introduce theoretical analyzes that ground the skill-based selection method. \end{itemize}
+The efficacy of \method is evaluated on four different benchmarks based on five backbone LLMs with varying scales.
+The method is also compared with baseline approaches, including an oracle method that assumes access to ground truth rationales. \method consistently outperforms \texttt{Skill-KNN} and also matches the oracle performance in almost half of the experiments.
+In addition, \method reduces half of the LLM inference, eliminates the need of human prompt design, and maintains better robustness to sub-optimal example banks.
+A summary of this paper's contribution is as follows: \begin{itemize}[noitemsep,topsep=0pt] \item We propose \texttt{LaRS}, a novel unsupervised demonstration selection approach for CoT prompting, and empirically verify its effectiveness through large scale experiments. \item We introduce the latent skill model, a plausible formulation for CoT reasoning, which has illuminated a deeper understanding of CoT prompting. \item We present theoretical analyses of the optimality of the latent-skill-based selection method. \end{itemize}